 npm run reset

 This will erase all the content of your Neo4j database.
-If have already set up a DRAW project, you should snapshot your project before proceeding.
+If you have already set up a DRAW project, you should snapshot your project before proceeding.
 If your database is otherwise empty, you can safely ignore the snapshot step:

 Taking a snapshot will dump the content of your project on the data cloud to your local drive.